vogt4nick/austrian-german/docs/index.md

 ### A Practical Guide

-Austrian dialects use different verb endings to form the Konjunktiv II.
-Memorize them.You'll not struggle to recognize the verb tense once you start listening for it.
+Dialect uses different verb endings to form the Konjunktiv II.
+Memorize them.
+You'll not struggle to recognize the verb tense once you start listening for it.

 | Austrian (sein)     | Standard German |
 | :------------------ | :-------------- |